Best AI Agent Frameworks in 2026

 Which AI agent framework should I learn first?

-If you know Python, start with CrewAI — it is the most intuitive for building multi-agent systems.
+If you know Python, start with CrewAI, it is the most intuitive for building multi-agent systems.
 If you need more control, learn LangGraph.
 If you are in TypeScript, start with Mastra.
-If you are exploring, the OpenAI Agents SDK has the shortest path from zero to working agent.
+If you are exploring and committed to OpenAI models, the OpenAI Agents SDK has the shortest path from zero to working agent.
+If your stack is Google Cloud, Google ADK ships agent code, evals, and Vertex deployment in one package.

 Is LangChain still relevant in 2026?